jlumley/ansible-keepassxc/README.md

 # ansible-keepassxc
-Ansibe role to intereact with KeepassXC
+Ansibe role to read entries from KeepassXC